Spring in Europe: 6 countries to explore

 To many travelers, Amsterdam is the Netherlands.
 Although it’s a small country, there’s so much more to this lowland Kingdom famous for windmills, cheese, and legalized marijuana.
 You’ll be surprised how many picturesque villages and history-soaked cities you can fit into this corner of Europe, pinned snuggly to the coast by Belgium and Germany.
 And one could hardly imagine the Netherlands in spring without picturing flowers.
 Springtime is prime time for many of these blooms.

 Keukenhof, aka The Garden of Europe, is one of the world’s largest flower gardens.
-Located in Lisse, the 7 million flower bulbs go on display from March 23 to May 21 in 2017.
+Located in Lisse, the 7 million flower bulbs are on display from March 21 to May 5 in 2019.
 Keukenhof is well-connected by local bus from Amsterdam, Schiphol Airport, and the central rail stations of Leiden and The Hague.
 You can even ride a bike from Leiden.
 Don’t worry, Holland is flat and has lots of cycle lanes.

 Spring comes early in Spain thanks to its favorable geographic position.
 Fierce regionalism gives each part of this country its own flavor.
 From Catalonia and the Costa Brava to Andalucia, Basque Country, and Galicia, food, culture, and even language will be unique.
 Spring in Spain is most associated with Semana Santa, or Holy Week festivities during the days leading up to Easter.
 Those celebrations around Andalucia and in Toledo, Valladolid, and Zamora are some of the most famous.